f5devcentral/f5-agility-labs-containers/docs/class5/module2/lab2.rst

       imagePullSecrets:
         - name: f5-docker-images

-Use the oc create -f bigip01-cc.yaml and bigip02-cc.yaml at add the bigip controller to OpenShift
+Use the oc create -f bigip01-cc.yaml and bigip02-cc.yaml to add the bigip controller to OpenShift

+**Step 4.3:** Upload the Deployments to the OpenShift API server

 .. code-block:: console